taeckyung/CS564-LoL-Personality/README.md

 ## Clustering Champion Data

-- Collect League of legends player statistics collection via Riot API.(Code: `lolchampions.py`)
+- Collect League of legends 152 different champions data in JSON Format via Riot API and transform it into a data frame.(Code: `lolchampions.py`)
-- Preprocess lane and role information to generate five lane information.
+- Clustering champions with Hierarchical Clustering.

 *Mainly written by Giyoung Byun and Soohwan Lim*